-In addition to respiratory and HIV, we have a portfolio of other innovative Pharmaceutical products for the treatment of conditions such as lupus, benign prostatic hyperplasia, type 2 diabetes and bacterial infections.
+In addition to respiratory and HIV, we have a portfolio of other innovative pharmaceutical products for the treatment of conditions such as lupus, urology and anti-infectives.

 We also have an Established Products Portfolio (EPP) which includes mature medicines in the areas of anti-infectives, allergy, central nervous system, dermatology, respiratory and urology.
 These products are an important part of our Emerging Markets business where the GSK brand is an important differentiator.

 The journey to discovering and developing new medicines is lengthy, expensive and subject to a high rate of failure.
 Learn more about how we discover new medicines.

 We are exploring different approaches to promote – and speed up – innovation in our labs.
 Having broken down the traditional, R&D model, our scientists now work in smaller units focused on specific areas of research.
 This encourages greater entrepreneurialism and accountability.
 These groups are tasked with seeking out the biological targets involved in disease and creating molecules or biopharmaceuticals that will ultimately become new medicines.